Next-to-leading order QCD corrections to electromagnetic production and decay of fully charm tetraquarks: NLO QCD Corrections to SDCs

 where $J$ is the spin of $T_{4c}$.

 To calculate the NLO corrections of $c_{i}$, we generate the tree-level and one-loop amplitudes of $T_{4c}\rightarrow\gamma\gamma$ by using the package {\tt FeynArts} \cite{Hahn:2000kx}.
-We find that there are 40 tree and 920 one-loop non-vanishing Feynman diagrams contributing to $T_{4c}\rightarrow\gamma\gamma$.
+We find that there are 40 tree and 856 one-loop Feynman diagrams contributing to $T_{4c}\rightarrow\gamma\gamma$.
+The typical Feynman diagrams are plotted in Figure \ref{OneLoop}.
 Since the tree-level amplitudes are easy to calculate, here we describe the computing procedure of the one-loop amplitudes.
-After substituting the fermion chains by eq. (\ref{eq:rep1}) and eq. (\ref{eq:rep2}), the package {\tt FeynCalc} \cite{Shtabovenko:2020gxv,Shtabovenko:2023idz} is used to simplify the Dirac matrices.
+After substituting the fermion chains with eq. (\ref{eq:rep1}) and eq. (\ref{eq:rep2}), the package {\tt FeynCalc} \cite{Shtabovenko:2020gxv,Shtabovenko:2023idz} is used to simplify the Dirac matrices.
 Then the one-loop bare amplitudes can be projected into several Lorentz structures $\{F_i\}$,

 In the one-loop amplitudes, the corresponding coefficients $\{d_i\}$ are the linear combinations of one-loop scalar integrals, which can be reduced to a set of basis integrals called master integrals (MIs) due to the identities from integration by parts (IBP) \cite{Tkachov:1981wb,Chetyrkin:1981qh} with the package {\tt Kira} \cite{Klappert:2020nbg}.
 Then the analytical results of one-loop MIs can be easily obtained by package {\tt FeynHelpers} \cite{Shtabovenko:2016whf} based on {\tt Package-X} \cite{Patel:2015tea}.